jekrch/eurovision-analytics/README.md

     cd eurovision-database
     ```

-2. Place the following CSV files in the `data` directory:
+2. Place the following CSV files in the `data` directory (or use the provided default files):
     - `eurovision_vote_data.csv`
     - `eurovision_participant_data.csv`